hannesdelbeke/pyblish-simple/docs/README.md

 # pyblish-simple
-A Pyblish GUI with a more artist friendly UX than [pyblish lite](https://github.com/pyblish/pyblish-lite) & [pyblish-qml](https://github.com/pyblish/pyblish-qml)
+A Pyblish GUI aiming for a UX that's more intuitive than [pyblish lite](https://github.com/pyblish/pyblish-lite) & [pyblish-qml](https://github.com/pyblish/pyblish-qml)

 ## Limitations
 ⚠️ It was designed for validating instances, and currently doesn't show context, export or publish plugins.